 Remark: Une seule inscription à un cours SHS+MGT autorisée.
 En cas d'inscriptions multiples elles seront toutes supprimées sans notification.

-Sustainable development, demography, economy, growth, environment.
+Sustainable development, economy, growth, environment.

 - interdisciplinary perspective

 By the end of the course, the student must be able to:

 - Critique theories and proposals related to economic growth and sustainable development

 - Explain the relationships between economic, demographic and environmental variables

 - Compute growth rates and the links between growth rates

 - Differentiate between scientific and propaganda arguments

 - Restate concepts and mechanisms seen in class

 - Assess progress against the plan, and adapt the plan as appropriate.